 As you may know, I too adore Halloween and the imagery.
-I have been wanting to create a recycled craft tutorial for some time and this tic-tac-toe Halloween craft is super FUN to make.
+I have been wanting to create a recycled craft tutorial for some time and this Halloween game is super FUN to make.

 For the game pieces I created two (1″ square) designs with some Halloween themed rubber stamps (skull and jack o’ lantern) and used my 1″ Fiskars circle paper punch to cut out the images.
 Decoupage the images into the cap, let dry and repeat!